Skip to main content

 Here are 6 things to know about mind and body practices for sleep problems.

 1. Experts strongly recommend multicomponent cognitive behavioral therapy for insomnia (abbreviated CBT-I) for adults who have chronic insomnia.
-Both the American Academy of Sleep Medicine (the professional organization of sleep medicine specialists) and the American College of Physicians (the professional organization of physicians who specialize in internal medicine) strongly recommend CBT-I.
+The American Academy of Sleep Medicine (the professional organization of sleep medicine specialists) strongly recommends CBT-I.

-2. There’s evidence that relaxation techniques may be helpful for insomnia, but it isn’t as strong as the evidence favoring CBT-I. Relaxation techniques, such as guided imagery and progressive muscle relaxation, are safe and easy to use.
+2. There’s a small amount of low-quality evidence that relaxation techniques by themselves may be helpful for insomnia, but it isn’t as strong as the evidence favoring CBT-I. Relaxation techniques may be recommended in certain situations, depending on individual preferences, health provider qualifications, and treatment availability.
+Relaxation techniques, such as guided imagery and progressive muscle relaxation, are safe and easy to use.

-3. Some studies suggest that yoga can be helpful for sleep.
-Studies in people with cancer, women with sleep problems, and older adults showed beneficial effects of yoga on sleep.
-And in a national survey, more than half of adults who practice yoga reported improved sleep.
+3. Some studies suggest that yoga can be helpful for sleep quality but not necessarily for insomnia.
+Studies in people with rheumatic diseases, women with sleep problems, and older adults showed beneficial effects of yoga on sleep quality.

 6. If you think you may have a sleep problem, let your health care provider know.
 The National Heart, Lung, and Blood Institute has information that can help you prepare for your office visit.